Abraham21/personal-blog/content/posts/2020-08-31-guide-to-securing-your-online-accounts.md

 ---
 template: post
-title: Guide to Securing Your Online Accounts
 slug: cybersecurity-guide
 draft: false
+socialImage: /media/yubikey.jpg
+title: Guide to Securing Your Online Accounts
-date: 2020-08-31T03:58:32.882Z
+date: 2020-09-08T03:58:00.000Z
 description: I provide actionable steps for drastically improving your online security.
 category: Cybersecurity
 tags:
   - Cybersecurity
-socialImage: "/media/yubikey.jpg"
 ---
 Estimates report that cyber-crime damages are projected to hit $6 trillion dollars by 2021.
 During the current pandemic and the worldwide shift towards adopting technology, cyber-security is more important than ever!
 In this guide, I'll walk you through actionable steps for substantially improving your online security.
 [Summary at the end!](#summary)